ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 ## Disabling all flaky tests to get to constantly green pipelines

 @cmeister2 proposes disabling all flaky test suites so that we can be strict about "only green pipelines get merged" - this reduces the burden on both the developer and the reviewer to be able to say that a set of changes is "good" or not.

+@mback2k does not think this is feasible as this would remove too many useful CI builds at this point.

 ## Having a CI "team" that reviews CI-tagged changes